 Top 15 Hip Hop Labels of All Time

-What began with the classic Reasonable Doubt would lead to years of one of the best eras of Hip Hop as Jay-Z spearheaded the movement with the help of Volume 2 Hard Knock Life and Blueprint, together with Beanie Sigel and Memphis Bleek releasing material, as the following years would add Kanye West, Camron, Diplomats to the roster.
+What began with the classic album Reasonable Doubt would lead to years of one of the best eras of hip hop as Jay-Z spearheaded the movement with the help of Volume 2 Hard Knock Life and Blueprint.
+Jay-Z, together with Beanie Sigel and Memphis Bleek releasing material would lead a machine that helped produced Kanye West, Camron, Diplomats, and State Property.

 A small company from New Orleans had 1998 on lock as Master P changed the game with a very friendly deal from Priority Records that made Master P one of the richest music executives of all time.
 No Limit would produce artists like Master P, Snoop Dogg, Mystikal, Soulja Slim, C-Murder, Fiend and numerous other artists, while accomplishing multiple gold and platinum records and most importantly an era of dozens of classic albums.

 At its peak when the West Coast dominated, expanding from 1992 to 1997, Death Row with the help from artists like 2Pac, Snoop Dogg, Dr Dre, and Tha Dogg Pound created classic West Coast albums like The Chronic, Doggystyle, Dogg Food, All Eyez On Me, as well soundtracks for Above The Rim, Gridlock’d, and Gang Related.